tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 |------------------|------------------|---------------------|
 | <img src="https://docs.getindexify.ai/example_code/pdf/image/5561f24377d1c264.png" width="800"/> | ```{"0": ["Model", "Modality", "MMLU"], "1": ["LLaMA 2 7B", "Pretrained", "44.4"], "2": ["Code-Llama 7B", "Finetuned", "36.99"]}``` | ```Size and Efficiency.
 We computed "equivalent model sizes" of the Llama 2 family, aiming to understand Mistral 7B models...``` |

-This guide will walk you through the process of using Indexify for PDF extraction, from basic concepts to advanced use cases.
-Whether you're a beginner just starting with PDF extraction or an experienced developer looking to optimize your workflow, this guide has something for you.
+This guide will walk you through using Indexify for PDF extraction, from basic concepts to advanced use cases.
+Although this guide doesn't make any assumptions about your familiarity with Indexify or its components, we highly recommend you go through the [Getting Started](https://docs.getindexify.ai/getting_started/) and [Key Concepts](https://docs.getindexify.ai/concepts/) guide.

 ## Table of Contents